clarine24/COMP2042_CW_hfyct2/README.md

      - Encapsulated the instances of BrickModel, BallModel and PlayerModel classes created in the WallModel class.
    - Remove used imports
      - From ClayBrickModel, GameFrame (later on renamed to Stages) classes
-   - Remove unused MIN_CRACK variable from Brick class.
+   - Remove unused MIN_CRACK variable from Brick class
    - Extract Crack (later on renamed as BrickCracks) class from BrickModel class
      - Not all the subclasses use the Crack class.
-     - Made CementBrickModel inherit BrickCracks class, BrickCracks class inherits BrickModel class.
+     - Made CementBrickModel & BlueBrickModel inherit BrickCracks class, BrickCracks class inherits BrickModel class.
+   - Extract new class to adhere single responsibility
+     - Extract Levels class from WallModel class
-   - Extract GameTimer class from GameBoardModel
+     - Extract GameTimer class from GameBoardModel class
    - Pull up methods
      - Pull up makeBrickFace and getBrick method from all the Brick subclasses to the BrickModel class.
      - After applying the MVC pattern, all the classes have the same implementation of that method.